gazconroy/digital-comma/_posts/2020-11-19-let-it-flow.md

 ## Test

-At this stage,  your authors can request pages to be reviewed, deleted or published but all that happens for now is that their requests are recorded in the Workbench list.
+At this stage,  your authors can request pages to be reviewed, deleted or published but all that happens, for now, is that their requests are recorded in the Workbench list.
 The 'doing' of these requests comes in the 'primary workflow' section, below.

 However, both to ensure that your workflows are working correctly and to help you get a grasp of what is happening, I'd suggest a bit of testing.
 That's as simple as creating one or more of each approval requests: Publish, Delete and Review.
 After each review request, check the Workbench list to ensure the right kinds of things are being recorded.